Morse and stable subgroups via the coset intersection complex: Abstract

 \section{Abstract}

 In this note, we study the equivalence of Morse and stable subgroups in the framework of the coset intersection complex.
 Under certain conditions on a coset intersection complex of a group, we prove that infinite-index Morse subgroups are stable.
-Our main theorem recovers results in the literature on right-angled Artin groups and graph products.
-As an application, we show that for the genus-two handlebody group, any infinite-index Morse subgroup is stable.